PlaidWeb/publ-site/content/manual/Template format.md

     * **`absolute`**: Whether to force this link to be absolute
         * `False`: Use a relative link if possible (default)
         * `True`: Use an absolute link

+* <span id="get-template">**`get_template`**</span>: A function that finds a template file for a given category or entry.
+The first argument is the name of the template to find or a list of template names; the second argument is what to find the template relative to.

+    Example usage:

+    ```jinja
+    {% for entry in view(recurse=True).entries %}
+        {% include get_template('_entry', entry) %}
+    {% endfor %}
+    ```

+    This fragment will find all of the entries below the current category, and then render the closest matching `_entry` template for that category, with the filenames mapped as described [above](#template-mapping).
+This is useful for having content where its appearance within the template changes based on the category it's in; for example, if you want your Atom feed to show full content for only some parts of your site, or if you want image thumbnails to generate differently.

+    ==Note:== The included template will only see the variables that are visible at that point in the template.
+If you need to set a variable that would normally be visible to the template, use the Jinja `{% set %}` command; for example, if the template fragment expects to get a variable named `subcat` and you want it to refer to the category, you'd do something like:

+    ```jinja
+    {% for cat in category.subcats(recurse=True) %}
+        {% set subcat = cat %}
+        {% include get_template('_my_fragment', cat) %}
+    {% endfor %}
+    ```

 * **`template`**: Information about the current [template](/api/template)